Royal Air Force Aldergrove (Belfast International Airport)

 The first Transatlantic delivery flight arrived at Aldergrove on 11th November 1941 when 7 Hudson Bombers arrived from Newfoundland following a flight lasting approx 9 ½ hours.

 Air defence of Belfast was provided by Hawker Hurricanes as well as Atlantic Convoy escorts being operated with R.A.F.
 Coastal Command Squadrons arriving in 1940 and operated Liberators as shown here.
+(I.W.M.
+Photograph)

 This photograph shows R.A.F.
 Aldergrove as it looked on 30th May 1951.
+Another photograph of Aldergrove is shown below (Thanks to Ernie Cromie)

 This is the location of the R.A.F.
 Aldergrove Bomb Store with the first picture showing the access lane from British Road.
 I have included the map where this is the straight lane below the letter "B".